What Should I Do if I Suspect Dyslexia?

 Reading at speed

 Writing at speed

 Poor self confidence

-Adults about to go to University may be eligible for Disabled Students Allowance and a full diagnostic assessment will allow them to access further support such as a laptop, additional resources and extra time in exams.
+If you about to go to University you may be eligible for Disabled Students Allowance and a full diagnostic assessment will allow them to access further support such as a laptop, additional resources and extra time in exams.
 A post 16 report is needed for this even if you had extra time in exams or access arrangements for GCSE.
 Always see if your University can provide the diagnostic assessment first - they are often cheaper!
 Go to their Disability Services and check

 For more information about DSA, click here to visit the DSA website

 What happens in an assessment?
 Step by Step